waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 :running_shirt_with_sash: ATHLETIC WAYPOINT - try re-creating the code so far from scratch without looking at the tutorial.

-We have a remaining user story here:
+We have a remaining user story relating to capacity:

 ```
 As a system maintainer,